MrRogueKnight/C/README.md

 # C
-✪ Mr Rogue Knight | Prashant

 CS101: Comprehensive C Programming Course

-Perfect for beginners!
-Learn C from scratch
+Embrace the world of C programming with our comprehensive course, perfectly designed for beginners!
+Learn C from scratch and become proficient in no time.

 Course Highlights:

 Lab:

-+ Basic part of the learning course, covering everything from basic to advanced levels
+- Basic part of the learning course, covering everything from basic to advanced levels
-+ Assignment PDFs provided, along with solutions
+- Assignment PDFs provided, along with solutions
-+ Recommended to solve questions on your own before referring to solutions
+- Recommended to solve questions on your own before referring to solutions
-+ Use solutions for help only when needed
+- Use solutions for help only when needed

 Tutorials:

-+ Tricky questions section, where you'll learn to solve challenging problems
+- Tricky questions section, where you'll learn to solve challenging problems
-+ Practice and improve your problem-solving skills
+- Practice and improve your problem-solving skills

 Assignments:

-+ Practice exercises to reinforce your learning
+- Practice exercises to reinforce your learning

 Quizzes:

-+ Assess your knowledge and understanding
+- Assess your knowledge and understanding

 Learning Path: